Understanding immigration rules can be difficult.

 This chart shows which family relatives you can immigrate to the United States.

-There are two columns.
-They reflect how immigration law divides sponsoring family members into two categories: U.S. citizens and lawful permanent residents.
+The chart illustrates how immigration law divides sponsoring family members into two categories: U.S. citizens and lawful permanent residents.

-Hardship is often the most important requirement for victory in cancellation of removal cases and deportation defense trials.
+Hardship is one of the most important requirements for victory in a variety of immigration programs.

 For nearly two decades, immigration rules have been increasingly tightened.
-Avenues for legalization have been restricted or eliminated, especially for immigrants who face the risk of deportation at immigration court.
+Avenues for legalization have been restricted or eliminated, especially for immigrants who have cases at immigration court.

 Their dreams of legalizing their status through a family relative seems far-fetched, as the road to becoming a permanent resident looks too difficult to surmount.

-As this chart demonstrates, the road to permanent residency, when broken into its main pieces, does not seem hard to understand.
+Yet, as this chart demonstrates, the process to obtain permanent residency, when broken into its most fundamental aspects, is not difficult to grasp.

-For example, the proposed prosecutorial discretion measures for immigrant youth, even the I-601 waivers for immigrant spouses, are related to deportation defense.
+For example, the proposed prosecutorial discretion measures for immigrant youth and the I-601 waivers for immigrants of legalized spouses.

 To an extent, the history of immigration law is the history of deportation law.

-These charts illustrate both the older approach which had been used by immigration courts to decide 212(c) cases for several years and the newer approach outlined by the Supreme Court in December 2011.
+These charts illustrate both the older approach which had been used by immigration courts to decide 212(c) cases for several years and a newer approach outlined by the Supreme Court. .